NvChad/nvchad.github.io/docs/quickstart/learn-lua.md

 ```

 - Credits - [Lua-Beginners-Guide](https://github.com/pohka/Lua-Beginners-Guide)
-- This tutorial is a modifed version of the above guide, shortened to teach lua stuff needed only to configure nvim in general
+- This tutorial is a modifed version of the above guide, shortened to teach basic Lua needed only to configure Neovim in general.